CS50Dartmouth21FS1/home/logistics/syllabus.md

 Your work is graded according to a rubric that I discuss with the graders.
 If you have any grading questions on a homework or quiz, please follow the procedure below.

-1. If the grader made an obvious mistake (e.g., totaling error), contact the grader and we'll make the correction right away.
+1. If the grader made an obvious mistake (e.g., totaling error), make a private post in the `Grading` category and we'll make the correction right away.

-2. If you feel the grader did not grade your answer accurately, then you should send a Ed Discussion DM to both the grader and the lead grader (Songyun Tao) to explain which program(s) need regrading and why.
+2. If you feel the grader did not grade your answer accurately, make a private post in the `Grading` category to explain which program(s) need regrading and why.
 We will arrange for your answer to be reviewed again.

 3. After you hear the outcome on your regrade request, if you still feel the matter is not resolved satisfactorily, then you should see Adjunct Professor Charles C Palmer.

-**You must submit your regrade request *within one week* from when the lab assessment was sent to you .**
+**You must submit your regrade request *within one week* from when the lab assessment was sent to you.**

 Please note that any regrade request that comes after the deadline stated above will not be considered, regardless of its merit.